Accelerating Low-field MRI: From Compressed Sensing to Deep Learning Reconstruction with CNNs and Transformers: Introduction

 \section{Introduction}

 Low-field Magnetic Resonance Imaging (MRI) is revolutionizing medical imaging by offering cost-effective and portable solutions, yet it faces significant technical challenges.
-While high-field MRI systems (1.5-3 Tesla) are widely used for their high image quality, low-field MRI systems (0.005-0.1 Tesla) are emerging as a more accessible alternative, particularly in resource-limited settings \cite{Sarracanie2015,Marques2019,Wald2020,Kimberly2023,Liu2021,Zhao2024,Shetty2023,Salameh2023}.
-Low-field MRI has already shown promise in diagnosing brain diseases such as stroke and hydrocephalus \cite{Bhat2021,Mazurek2021,Obungoloch2018,Yuen2022,Laso2024,DeHavenon2023}, and its demonstrated potential for portable whole-body screening \cite{Zhao2024,sheng2024breast,broche2024field} foreshadows a transformation in healthcare, particularly in remote and underserved areas \cite{webb2023five}.
+While high-field MRI systems (1.5-3 Tesla) are widely used for their high image quality, low-field MRI systems (0.005-0.1 Tesla) are emerging as a more accessible alternative, particularly in resource-limited settings \cite{Sarracanie2015,Kimberly2023,Zhao2024,Salameh2023}.
+Low-field MRI has already shown promise in diagnosing brain diseases such as stroke and hydrocephalus \cite{Mazurek2021,Obungoloch2018,Yuen2022,Laso2024}, and its demonstrated potential for portable whole-body screening \cite{Zhao2024,sheng2024breast,broche2024field} foreshadows a transformation in healthcare, particularly in remote and underserved areas \cite{webb2023five}.

-Nevertheless, the clinical adoption of low-field MRI is hindered by major barriers, primarily its low signal-to-noise ratio (SNR) and, consequently, long scan times.
-In MRI, the dependence of SNR on magnetic field strength \cite{Hoult1976,Marques2019,Kimberly2023,Shetty2023,Arnold2023} leads to an expected SNR at low field, which is orders of magnitude lower than in clinical MRI.
-This reduces image clarity and hence limits diagnostic accuracy.
+Nevertheless, the clinical adoption of low-field MRI is hindered by its low signal-to-noise ratio (SNR) relative to clinical MRI, which is a direct result of the dependence of SNR on magnetic field strength.\cite{Kimberly2023,Arnold2023} This low SNR reduces image clarity and hence limits diagnostic accuracy.
 To improve SNR, scans are often repeated, and the data are averaged, but this comes at the cost of much longer scan duration, which can, in some cases, exceed one hour \cite{Sarracanie2015}.
 Such long scans limit practicality in clinical settings, particularly in critical care, and result in reduced patient comfort and compliance.